 GSFF’s core programme comprises international and Scottish competitions.
 New talent is supported through a programme of learning and networking events, including panel discussions, workshops and one-to-one sessions.
 GSFF curates unique special programmes on particular movements or filmmakers of international importance, and hosts parties and live performances throughout the festival week.

 Six loosely thematic programmes of international work, comprising fiction, documentary, animation and experimental/artists’ moving image, compete for the Bill Douglas Award for International Short Film and the International Audience Award.
-The Bill Douglas Award is presented to the film that in the view of the jury best reflects the qualities found in the work of Scotland’s greatest filmmaker: honesty, formal innovation and the supremacy of image and sound in cinematic storytelling.
+The Bill Douglas Award is presented to the film that in the view of the jury best reflects the qualities found in the work of one of Scotland’s greatest filmmakers: honesty, formal innovation and cinematic storytelling that places sound and image centre stage.
 The award carries a cash prize.

-Three programmes of work produced by Scotland-based filmmakers compete for the Scottish Short Film Award and the Scottish Audience Award.
+Four programmes of work produced by Scotland-based filmmakers compete for the Scottish Short Film Award and the Scottish Audience Award.
 The Scottish Short Film Award honours inspiration and innovation in new Scottish cinema, and carries a cash prize.
-The winner of the Scottish Audience Award will be commissioned to create the following year’s festival trailer.

 Glasgow Short Film Festival is a BAFTA-qualifying event.
 All British films screened at GSFF automatically become eligible for BAFTA Short Film or Short Animation Award consideration, as long as they meet other eligibility criteria.